Legal Abortion Worldwide in 2008: Levels and Recent Trends

 In many countries with liberal abortion laws, contraceptive prevalence is high and abortions are nevertheless taking place.
 The fact that abortions occur in measurable numbers in all of the countries reviewed here—including those where contraceptive prevalence is high—adds to the evidence that in all societies, some women and couples will have unintended pregnancies, and some of them will decide to end their pregnancies.
 Because all contraceptive methods, including sterilization, have failures, it is important to ensure access to safe abortion services.

 However, research does consistently indicate that abortion is less common where contraceptive use is widespread.60,61 Whether safe or unsafe, abortions are generally more demanding of women and health care systems than contraception.
-Improving access to contraceptives for all women and couples and improving the effectiveness of use among those who are already using a method are crucial steps toward reducing the incidence of unintended pregnancy and induced abortion worldwide.
+Improving access to contraceptives for all women and couples, and improving the effectiveness of use among those who are already using a method, is a crucial step toward reducing the incidence of unintended pregnancy and induced abortion worldwide.